intel/iot-js-api/api/ocf/client.md

 Introduction
 ------------
-The OCF Client API implements CRUDN (Create, Retrieve, Update, Delete, Notify) functionality that enables remote access to resources in the network, as well as OCF discovery.
+The OCF Client API implements CRUDN (Create, Retrieve, Update, Delete, Notify) functionality that enables remote access to resources on the network, as well as OCF discovery.

 The Client API object does not expose its own properties, only events and methods.